| Note | Description |

 | [[notes/Cognitive dissonance.md\|Cognitive dissonance]] | The psychological discomfort experienced when holding two conflicting beliefs or behaviors, often resolved by adjusting beliefs. |

-| [[notes/Collector’s fallacy.md\|Collector’s fallacy]] | The tendency to accumulate information without synthesizing or using it, under the false belief that more data equals more knowledge. |
+| [[notes/Collector’s fallacy.md\|Collector’s fallacy]] | The tendency to accumulate information without synthesizing or using it. |

 | [[notes/Curse of knowledge.md\|Curse of knowledge]] | A cognitive bias where experts struggle to imagine what it is like not to know something, hindering effective communication. |